 • Formal admission to the teaching credential program.

-• Attendance at directed teaching orientation meeting held the first Saturday of the quarter preceding the assignment.
+• Attendance at directed teaching orientation meeting held the first Saturday of the semester preceding the assignment.

 • Application for directed teaching by application deadline (consult the Office for Student Services for the deadline date).